 Project visit Southern Africa: Field Guide Level 1 in South Africa and Botswana

-In 2014 Daniel himself took part in our unique Field Guide Level 1 training.
+Natucate on tour: In 2014, Daniel himself took part in our unique Field Guide Level 1 training.
 In this review you can learn more about his unforgettable time as a guide student when visiting Camp Selati and Mashatu.

 After an overnight stay in one of the city’s guest houses, he was picked up the next morning.
 He and the other participants were brought to Camp Selati, located amidst the huge Selati Game Reserve and west of the world-famous Kruger National Park.
 “Shortly after my arrival in the camp, it became clear to me that I could cancel my plan to ‘stay a few days in South Africa’.